nickmangarella/nasa-news-scraping/README.md

         # Reutrn template and data
         return render_template('index.html', mars=planet)

-* Created a route to the "scrape_mars.py" file intialize the scraping of the data
+* Created a route to the "scrape_mars.py" file to intialize the scraping of the data and store in MongoDB

     @app.route('/scrape')
     def scrape():